preritdas/preritdas/README.md

 - ⚡ Fun fact: ...
 -->

-- 🤝 My name is Prerit.
+- 🤝 My name is Prerit
-- 📈 I love finance, markets, trading and crypto.
+- 📈 I love finance, markets, trading and crypto
-- 💻 I make trading bots, Python packages, and more.
+- 💻 I make trading bots, Python packages, and more
 - 🧑‍🤝‍🧑 I'm open to ideas and collaboration!